 Time to act now.
-First and foremost, the sunset date of August 2nd, 2022 means that there is a possibility that you will lose connectivity on lines that have not been transitioned to an alternative service by that date.
-As there are multiple options for alternative service, this timeline requires business leaders to address their POTS connectivity in their organization – now.
+First and foremost, the sunset date of August 2nd, 2022 only applies to small portion of POTS lines, so there is a possibility that you will lose connectivity on lines that have not been transitioned to an alternative service by that date.
+Having said that, there's never been a better time to review your POTS inventory with new future-proof solutions and consolidations plays coming to market.

 Cost savings opportunity.
 Over the past several years, carriers have been increasing the cost per POTS line dramatically as their cost to maintain and service this legacy technology has increased as well as a mechanism to incentivize customers to convert to newer technologies.